David Henderson (property developer)

-David Henderson New Zealand property developer based in Christchurch.
+David Henderson is a New Zealand property developer based in Christchurch.

 In 1994 he founded the libertarian magazine the Free Radical.
 He was also a student of Zenith Applied Philosophy, "It really sparked my interest.
 I found it greatly stimulating and inspiring, immensely so.
 They got a terribly bad name, a bad rap."

-From 1992 to 1995 he was audited 27 times after claiming a GST refund and the Inland Revenue Department demanded he pay $NZ924,341 in taxes and penalties.
+From 1992 to 1995 he was audited 27 times after claiming a GST refund and the Inland Revenue Department demanded he pay NZ$924,341 in taxes and penalties.
 He was charged with fraud, his business failed and he was bankrupted and had to sell his house.
-The IRD eventually conceded that he did not owe it $NZ924,341, and fraud charges against him were dropped.
-They also admitted that they owed him $NZ64,000.This experience led him to write a book Be Very Afraid: One Man's Stand Against the IRD.
+The IRD eventually conceded that he did not owe it NZ$924,341, and fraud charges against him were dropped.
+They also admitted that they owed him NZ$64,000.
+This experience led him to write a book Be Very Afraid: One Man's Stand Against the IRD.
 In 2007 his story was made into a film by South Pacific Pictures, entitled We're Here To Help.